kristinemlarson/gnssrefl/README.md

 NASA (NNX12AK21G and NNX13AF43G). <code>gnssrefl</code> was initially developed
 as a fun post-retirement project, followed by support from NASA (80NSSC20K1731).

-Our funding ends August 31.
-Please help us in maintaining this code.
+As of August 31, 2023, we will be an independent (unfunded) software package.
+Please help us maintain/improve this code.

 Kristine M. Larson

-June 21, 2023
+June 29, 2023

 <HR>